 By now I hope this comparison has helped you decide which of these two flea and tick treatments is right for you and your pet.
 If you are still sitting on the fence due to price considerations, I’ve given my lowest price recommendations below.
 I compare K9 Advantix II and Frontline Plus prices every month and update this post.

-Here are the lowest K9 Advantix II and Frontline Plus prices available for May 2013.
+Here are the lowest K9 Advantix II and Frontline Plus prices I found for October 2013.